PunchablePlushie/godot-game-settings/docs/troubleshoot.md

 Note that the plugin adds the singleton automatically when enabled.
 If for some reason it doesn't, you can find the script at the following path:
 ```
-res://addons/ggs/classes/ggs_globals.gd
+res://addons/ggs/classes/global/ggs.tscn
 ```
-Simply add that script to the autoload list, **name it GGS**, and reload the project.
+Simply add that *scene* (not the script) to the autoload list, **name it GGS**, and reload the project.

 ## Setting type error